Gastrointestinal wall: Mucosa

 The epithelium, the most exposed part of the mucosa, is a glandular epithelium with many goblet cells.
 Goblet cells secrete mucus, which lubricates the passage of food along and protects the intestinal wall from digestive enzymes.
 In the small intestine, villi are folds of the mucosa that increase the surface area of the intestine.
 The villi contain a lacteal, a vessel connected to the lymph system that aids in the removal of lipids and tissue fluids.
 Microvilli are present on the epithelium of a villus and further increase the surface area over which absorption can take place.
 Numerous intestinal glands as pocket-like invaginations are present in the underlying tissue.
 In the large intestines, villi are absent and a flat surface with thousands of glands is observed.
 Underlying the epithelium is the lamina propria, which contains myofibroblasts, blood vessels, nerves, and several different immune cells, and the muscularis mucosa which is a layer of smooth muscle that aids in the action of continued peristalsis and catastalsis along the gut.

+Cells of the small intestinal mucosa

 Epithelium

-The lining of the mucosa, called the epithelium, differs along the gastrointestinal tract.
+The epithelial lining of the mucosa, differs along the gastrointestinal tract.
 The epithelium is described as stratified if it consists of multiple layers of cells, and simple if it is made up of one layer of cells.
 Terms used to describe the shape of the cells in it - columnar if column-shaped, and squamous if flat.